Magic limit Luka Doncic to 24 points, beat Mavericks 94-87

 Doncic, the NBA’s leading scorer, finished with 24 points after scoring 30 or more in each of the Mavericks’ first nine games.
 He shot 9 for 29 overall and 2 for 11 from 3-point range.

-Spencer Dinwiddle scored 29 points for the Mavericks, who were outrebounded 49-29.
+Spencer Dinwiddle scored 29 points for the Mavericks, who were outrebounded 49-29 in losing for the first time in five games.

+”Every NBA team can beat you and I played terrible, but I think as a group we didn’t play good,” Doncic said. ”We have to approach the game better.”

 Dinwiddie’s layup early in the second quarter put Dallas up 34-24, the Mavs’ only double-digit lead of the game.